BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

 Archives can be enclosed in either a directory or a zip/tgz archive.

-It supports most common features from the Darwin Core Archive standard, including support for `Simple Darwin Core`_ expressed as text (aka Archives consisting of a single CSV data file, possibly with Metadata but without Metafile).
+It supports most common features from the Darwin Core Archive standard, including extensions and `Simple Darwin Core`_ expressed as text (aka Archives consisting of a single CSV data file, possibly with Metadata but without Metafile).

 It officially supports Python 2.7, Python 3.5 and has been reported to work on Jython by at least one user.